Gastric Sleeve Surgeon Near You Checklist

 - The Metabolic and Bariatric Surgery Accreditation & Quality Improvement Program (MBSAQIP®)

 Nobody likes scarring, infections, or painful wound healing.
-If your surgeon has commanded the art of less invading laparoscopic surgery, it may help you more than just reducing the number of incisions.
+If your surgeon has commanded the art of less invading laparoscopic surgery, it may help you more than just reduce the number of incisions.
 The best doctors have steady hands and crisp, clean incisions – to reduce as many variables that can cause dangerous complications and unnecessary risks.

 Your gastric sleeve surgeons should have the experience, education, and training in advanced robotics techniques.
-Verify the sleeve surgeon is experienced in laparoscopic as well as open incision procedures.
+Verify the sleeve surgeon is experienced in laparoscopic as well as open-incision procedures.

 14. How many years of experience in gastric sleeve surgery?

-If you want to have the best odds, you should look for a doctor with 3-5 years minimum of practicing the vertical sleeve gastrectomy.
+If you want to have the best odds, you should look for a doctor with 3-5 years minimum of practicing vertical sleeve gastrectomy.
 Make certain they are actively practicing bariatric procedures.